Jacksonville in the Movies

 11. Much of Demi Moore's 1997 drama "G.I Jane" was shot in Jacksonville.
 The Navy SEAL training scenes during Hell Week took place at Huguenot Memorial Park.
 You can still see the ships that provided the beach scene backdrops at Naval Station Mayport across from the park.

 12. Riverside Theatre first opened in 1927 and was built in the Venetian style.
 Over the years the theatre has gone through many renovations.
 In the 1930s the theatre closed and reopened in 1948 as the Five Points Theatre.
 It closed again from 1972-1977 until it reopened as the River City Playhouse.
 In 1991, it became Club5 and then in 2008 it was sold and renamed the 5 Points Theatre.
 In 2011, it became Sun-Ray Cinema.
-Sun-Ray Cinema closed in July of 2024.
+Sun-Ray Cinema closed in July of 2024 and turned into FIVE Theatre, a live music concert venue.

 14. "Veer" was filmed in 2010 in Jacksonville using local crew & cast members and features the popular Kona Skatepark.

-15. "Love Trap" was filmed on the campus of UNF by current professor and film director Frank B. Goodin II.
+15. "Love Trap" was filmed on the campus of UNF by film director Frank B. Goodin II.